floweredscarf/su25/projects/gitlet/index.md

-      we do nothing; the merge is complete, and the operation ends with the message `Given branch is an ancestor of the current branch.` If the split point is the current branch, then the effect is to check out the given branch, and the operation ends after printing the message `Current branch fast-forwarded.` Otherwise, we continue
+      we do nothing; the merge is complete, and the operation ends with the message `Given branch is an ancestor of the current branch.` If the split point is the current branch, then the effect is to switch to the given branch, and the operation ends after printing the message `Current branch fast-forwarded.` Otherwise, we continue
       with the steps below.